The importance of Choosing Competent Fire Safety Contractors –

 The BAFE SP203-3 Scheme for Fixed Gaseous Fire Suppression is also based on the modular approach as above.

-From October 2017 the BAFE SP101 Scheme for the contract maintenance of portable fire extinguishers will be available for companies at Gold and Silver level.
+From October 2017 the BAFE SP101 ‘Competency of Portable Fire Extinguisher Organisations and Technicians’ Scheme is available for companies at Gold and Silver level.

-All portable fire extinguisher technicians must have undertaken a recognised training course (e.g. FIA, IFEDA or British Fire Consortium).
+All portable fire extinguisher technicians must have undertaken a recognised BAFE examination (e.g. FIA, IFEDA or British Fire Consortium).
 All commissioning and maintenance of portable extinguishers must be carried out in accordance with British Standard BS 5306 part 8 and BS 5306 Part 3.

-In order to achieve BAFE SP101 certification, all portable fire extinguisher technicians must register on the BAFE ST104 (SP101 from 1st October) scheme.
+In order to achieve BAFE SP101 certification, all portable fire extinguisher technicians must register on the BAFE SP101 scheme.